x-ian/best-lmic.org/_pages/submission.md

 layout: post
 ---

-The submission portal is scheduled to open in June 2024.
+The submission portal is scheduled to open in **June 2024**.
 Start praparing you manuscripts for submission now!